Advertising on Billboards In Los Angeles, CA

 Bulletin

-Bulletins dot the freeways leading to downtown Los Angeles and from transportation hubs like Los Angeles International Airport, where tourists arrive and head to their hotels.
-The most common size of billboard, bulletins in Los Angeles appear on all the major interstates, including I-405, I-5, I-710, I-605 and I-10.
+Bulletins are strategically placed along freeways leading to downtown Los Angeles and near transportation hubs like Los Angeles International Airport, where tourists arrive before heading to their hotels.
+As the most common billboard size, bulletins in Los Angeles are prominently featured on major interstates, including I-405, I-5, I-710, I-605, and I-10, ensuring maximum visibility for commuters and travelers alike.

 Bulletins measure 48 feet wide x 14 feet tall.